vacu9708/Shopping-mall/README.md

 - CI/CD to automate building, testing, deployment

 # Branching strategy
-- Topic/branches (Commits to this branch trigger the CI process)
+- Topics: Merged into the development branch
-- Main (Commits to this branch trigger the CD process)
+- Development: Merged into the main branch
-- Development (For automatic deployment to the development server but not used in this project)
+- Main: Pushes to this branch trigger the CI/CD process

 # Architecture
 ## ER diagram